 The UK Foreign Commonwealth Office (FCO) has a worldwide network of embassies and consulates, employing over 14,000 people in nearly 270 diplomatic offices.
 It works with international organisations to promote British interests and global security, including the EU, NATO, the United Nations, the UN Security Council and the Commonwealth.

-The Chevening Scholarships Secretariat administers the Chevening programme on behalf of the FCO.
+The Chevening Secretariat administers the Chevening programme on behalf of the FCO.
 The Secretariat is based at the Association of Commonwealth Universities in London.

 Staff at the Secretariat: